E-Land Group: Controversy

 Although there is a policy to leave employees to autonomous decisions, it is said that unpaid leave was signed in a coercive atmosphere.
 "There was no coercion to overcome the difficult situation together," the management said.
+This incident was adapted into the movie "Cart" and the webtoon and TV series "Songgot: The Piercer."

 In January 2017, due to controversy over unpaid wages for part-timers, he issued an apology and dismissed the CEO of E-Land Park, an affiliate.
 In addition, disciplinary measures such as dismissal, demotion and salary reduction were taken to the relevant executives and employees.